GoogleChromeLabs/jsbi/README.md

 |                      | `BigInt.asUintN(64, a)` | `JSBI.asUintN(64, a)`    |
 | Type check           | `typeof a === 'bigint'` | `a instanceof JSBI`      |

-Most operators are replaced by method calls:
+Most operators are replaced by static functions:

 | Operation                   | native BigInts | JSBI                              |
 | --------------------------- | -------------- | --------------------------------- |